SujalPatil21/Java-Projects/Largest_Of_Three_Numbers/README.md

 # Largest of Three Numbers

-A simple Java program to **find the largest among three numbers** entered by the user.
+IT is a simple Java program to **find the largest among three numbers** entered by the user.
 It uses conditional statements (`if-else`) to compare the three numbers.

 ---